jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

     return targets
 ```

+What this essentially does is take into acount the term frequency over the inverse document frequency of each term.

 One problem that I was running into here again when training was the smoothness of the target distribution.

 To counteract this, I stopped minimizing the KL-divergence between the scaled TF-IDF matrix and scores matrix, and instead used the TF-IDF matrix as a heurestic to mine samples.